rabbitmq/internals/metrics_and_management_plugin.md

 ## HTTP API

-The `rabbitmq-management` plugin is now mostly a fairly thin HTTP querying layer.
+The `rabbitmq-management` plugin is now mostly a fairly thin HTTP API layer.

 It also handles the distributed querying and stats merging logic.
 When a stats request comes in the plugin contacts each node in parallel for a set of "raw"